Cairn: Scandinavia and Iceland

-In Scandinavia, cairns have been used for centuries as trail and sea marks, among other purposes.
+In Scandinavia, cairns have been used for centuries as trail and sea marks, among other purposes, the most notable being the Three-Country Cairn.
 In Iceland, cairns were often used as markers along the numerous single-file roads or paths that crisscrossed the island; many of these ancient cairns are still standing, although the paths have disappeared.
 In Norse Greenland, cairns were used as a hunting implement, a game-driving "lane", used to direct reindeer towards a game jump.

 Greece and the Balkans

 In the mythology of ancient Greece, cairns were associated with Hermes, the god of overland travel.
 According to one legend, Hermes was put on trial by Hera for slaying her favorite servant, the monster Argus.
 All of the other gods acted as a jury, and as a way of declaring their verdict they were given pebbles, and told to throw them at whichever person they deemed to be in the right, Hermes or Hera.
 Hermes argued so skillfully that he ended up buried under a heap of pebbles, and this was the first cairn.

 In Croatia, in areas of ancient Dalmatia, such as Herzegovina and the Krajina, they are known as gromila.